firsthalfhero/daily_digest/docs/epic3.md

   - AC5: API errors are properly handled, logged, and categorized
   - AC6: Location-based queries work correctly with proper coordinate validation
   - AC7: Request timeouts are handled gracefully with user feedback
-  - AC8: Cache headers are properly managed to optimize API usage
-  - AC9: All API interactions are logged for monitoring and debugging
+  - AC8: All API interactions are logged for monitoring and debugging

 - **Tasks:**
   - [ ] Create API client class with proper dependency injection